 This is pretty standard now, but in the event that your car is declared a Total Loss (written off) and you have an excess to pay as part of your valid Car Insurance claim, our GAP insurance policy will cover up to £250 of that excess.

-In reality this isn't as much of a big deal as many others would have you believe, but we know it's something that our customers ask us about regularly through a desire to stick with a UK based insurer.
+In reality this isn't as much of a big deal as many others would have you believe, but we know it's something that our customers ask us about regularly through a desire to stick with UK based companies.

-At present, our policies are underwritten by UK General (based in Leeds) on behalf of Great Lakes Reinsurance (based in London).
+At present, our policies are underwritten by UK General (based in Leeds) on behalf of the UK branch of Great Lakes Insurance SE (UK branch isin London, HQ in Munich).
 They're administered on a day-to-day basis by ourselves (based in Otley) and claims are administered by MB&G (based in Newcastle).

 If you go on to modify your vehicle other than by way of modifications approved by the manufacturer, some other GAP insurance policies will be declared entirely void.
 This is not the case with our policies.
 All we require is that the modification is suitably declared to your Motor Insurer and that your Motor Insurance policy remains valid.